Aliases for CD300LF Gene

 CD300LF (CD300 Molecule Like Family Member F) is a Protein Coding gene.
-Among its related pathways are Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell and Class I MHC mediated antigen processing and presentation and Innate Immune System.
+Among its related pathways are Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell and Class I MHC mediated antigen processing and presentation.
 An important paralog of this gene is CD300LD.

 UniProtKB/Swiss-Prot Summary for CD300LF Gene

 Acts as an inhibitory receptor for myeloid cells and mast cells (PubMed:15549731).
 Positively regulates the phagocytosis of apoptotic cells (efferocytosis) via phosphatidylserine (PS) recognition; recognizes and binds PS as a ligand which is expressed on the surface of apoptotic cells.
 Plays an important role in the maintenance of immune homeostasis, by promoting macrophage-mediated efferocytosis and by inhibiting dendritic cell-mediated efferocytosis (By similarity).
 Negatively regulates Fc epsilon receptor-dependent mast cell activation and allergic responses via binding to ceramide and sphingomyelin which act as ligands (PubMed:24035150).
 May act as a coreceptor for interleukin 4 (IL-4).
 Associates with and regulates IL-4 receptor alpha-mediated responses by augmenting IL-4- and IL-13-induced signaling (By similarity).
 Negatively regulates the Toll-like receptor (TLR) signaling mediated by MYD88 and TRIF through activation of PTPN6/SHP-1 and PTPN11/SHP-2 (PubMed:22043923).
 Inhibits osteoclast formation.
 Induces macrophage cell death upon engagement (By similarity).